-For county departments of social services, the scope of allowable service activity for each service is specified in the following manuals: Division of Aging and Adult Services' (DAAS) Requirements for the Provision of Services by County Departments of Social Services.
-Protective Services for Adults, Guardianship Services Manual and Consumer Contributions Policy and Procedures Manual; the Division of Social Services' (DSS) Child Welfare Manual, Chapters I through VII, Chapter XIII: Child Welfare Funding and the Services Information System (SIS) Manual, all of which may be found on the DSS Manuals website.
+For county departments of social services, the scope of allowable service activity for each service is specified in the following manuals: Division of Aging and Adult Services' (DAAS) Requirements for the Provision of Services by County Departments of Social Services, Protective Services for Adults, Guardianship Services Manual and Consumer Contributions Policy and Procedures Manual; the Division of Social Services' (DSS) Child Welfare Manual, Child Welfare Funding and the Services Information System (SIS) Manual, all of which may be found on the DSS Manuals website.
 Additionally, as changes occur in the programs, the North Carolina Department of Health and Human Services, Division of Social Services and Division of Aging and Adult Services notify county departments through the issuance of DSS and DAAS Administrative Letters, Dear County Director Letters and/or manual Change Notices.
-These Administrative Letters, Dear County Director Letters and manual Change Notices should be used in conjunction with the DAAS and DSS Manuals for the determination of program requirements.
-DAAS and DSS manuals are available at https://policies.ncdhhs.gov/.
+These Administrative Letters, Dear County Director Letters and manual Change Notices should be used in conjunction with the DAAS and DSS Manuals for the determination requirements.
+DAAS DSS program and manuals are available https://policies.ncdhhs.gov/.
 Click on links to access each Division's manuals.
-Administrative Letters and Change Notices associated with each manual can be accessed by clicking hyper-linked dates listed to the right of each manual or via the specified links in the Dear County Director letters are available at the following manual listings. website:https://www.ncdhhs.gov/divisions/social-services/county-staff-information/countydirector-letters.
+Administrative Letters and Change Notices associated with each manual can be accessed by clicking hyperlinked dates listed to the right of each manual or via the specified links in the manual listings.
+Dear County Director letters are available at the following website: Dear County Director Letters.
 The DAAS and DSS Manuals, Administrative Letters, Dear County Director Letters and manual Change Notices may also be available from the services supervisors in each county department of social services.